crimson-crystal/crimson/README.md

 ### Removing

-Removing Crystal versions is as simple as `crimson remove <version>`, and you can use the alias in place of the version.
+Removing Crystal versions is as simple as `crimson remove <version>` (or `crimson rm`), and you can use the alias in place of the version.

 ### Useful Tricks